ManahariDahal/SimpleDatabase/README.md

 # SimpleDatabase
-A java program that lets the user to keep their database.
+A java program that allows the user to keep their database.